-Choose Your Fuel Pumps Help Topic Below
+Choose Your Help Topic Below

 Fuel Pump Diagnosis Tips from Carter (PDF file – requires Adobe Acrobat Reader to view).

-So, There are basically two types of pumps:
+So, There are basically two types:

-How Does The Electric Fuel Pump Work
+How Do Electric Fuel Pumps Work

 So, when the driver turns the ignition key on; the (PCM) energizes a relay that supplies voltage to the pump.
 As a result, the motor inside the pump starts to spin.
 Then, runs for a few seconds to build pressure.
 Consequently, a timer in the (PCM) limits how long the pump will run until the engine starts.
 Next, fuel is drawn into the pump; through an inlet tube and mesh filter sock.
 Finally, the fuel then exits the pump, through a one-way check valve.